The Origins of Illumination Meditation

 Patanjali recommended meditating on various subjects, such as friendliness, the sun, the moon, the polestar, the navel, the throat, the heart, prescience, the relationship of the body and space, and other topics.
 He did not give instruction pertaining to postures or breathing exercises; this was to be introduced by the authors of hatha yoga and tantric yoga literature.

 The Yoga Sutra by Patanjali describes an even more methodical system of enlightenment than that developed by the Buddha.
 Yoga shares with Samkhya the goal of the separation of purusa and prakrti.
 The Yoga system is thus a purification and a return to the original state of being.
 Yoga encompasses the yogin’s entire life as an ethical code and health regimen as well as a meditative discipline.
 The aim of meditation is complete samadhi, a state of concentration or trance, and contemplation, which leads to enlightenment.
-The calming effects of ethical conduct and a degree of health help to facilitate meditation.

 Yoga introduced special postures and breath control exercises to aid concentration.
 All forms of Yoga begin with Astanga, the eight limbs, or preparations.
 Patanjali’s Yoga Sutra (second to fourth century CE) describes the eight limbs (astanga) of royal or classical (raja), yoga, as a process that sets the foundation for yogic meditation, and ultimately, moksha.
 The calming effects of ethical conduct and a degree of health help to facilitate the process.
 See “My Zen Part I: The First Meditators: Indian Yoga.”